 Holes, punctures and missing canvas

 For paintings with holes and punctures, where there is a small area of missing canvas, the best method may be to insert a canvas inlay on the back of the painting.
-This is securely fixed to the original canvas, and then filler is applied to the new area of canvas and retouched.
+This is securely fixed to the original canvas, and then filler is applied to the new area of the canvas and retouched.
 This is the least intrusive method and ensures that the painting is properly supported.

 Unless the area of concern is very large, full lining will not be needed and would be considered a heavy intervention.